Ambrose Phillipps De Lisle: Early life

 Phillipps de Lisle was admitted to Trinity College, Cambridge in November 1825, although he did not go into residence there until 16 October 1826.
 At the university, he found a friend in Kenelm Digby, author of Mores Catholici and The Broadstone of Honour, who was, like himself, a member of a long-established family of the gentry and a recent convert.
 There was no Roman Catholic chapel then at Cambridge, and every Sunday for two years, the two young Catholics used to ride, fasting, over to St Edmund's College, Ware, a distance of twenty-five miles, for Mass and Communion.
 It was on one of these visits to St Edmund's, in April 1828, that de Lisle was seized with a serious illness, having broken a blood vessel in his lung.
 The doctors recommended his father to take him to Italy for the winter, and this necessarily cut short his Cambridge career, so that he had to leave the university without taking his degree.
-On his return to England in 1829, he became acquainted with the Hon.
+Upon his return to England in 1829, he became acquainted with the Hon.
 George Spencer, then an Anglican clergyman, and his conversation was largely instrumental in leading to Spencer's conversion, as the latter admits in his Account of my Conversion — "I passed many hours daily in conversation with Phillipps and was satisfied beyond all expectations with the answers he gave me to the different questions I proposed about the principal tenets and practices of Catholics".
 The following winter (1830–1831), de Lisle again spent in Italy, on which occasion he met Antonio Rosmini-Serbati, who made a great impression on him.

 On 25 July 1833, Phillipps de Lisle married Laura Mary, eldest daughter of the Hon.
 Thomas Clifford, son of Hugh, fourth Baron Clifford of Chudleigh, at St James' Roman Catholic Church, Spanish Place, London.
 Charles March Phillipps gave his son possession of the second family estate, the manor of Grace-Dieu in Leicestershire, which before the Protestant Reformation had been the Augustinian Grace Dieu Priory.
 Here Ambrose Phillipps built a new manor-house Grace Dieu Manor, 1833–34.

 In the meantime, he and his wife resided at Leamington, or at Garendon Hall.
 Writing a few years before his death, he thus summed up the chief aims of his own life: There were three great objects to which I felt after my own conversion as a boy of fifteen specially drawn by internal feeling for the whole space of forty-five years which have since elapsed.
 The first was to restore to England the primitive monastic contemplative observance, which God enabled me to do in the foundation of the Trappist monastery of Mount St Bernard.
 The second was the restoration of the primitive ecclesiastical chant, my edition of which is now recommended by the Archbishop of Westminster for the use of churches and chapels.
 The third was the restoration of the Anglican Church to Catholic Unity.